Kim England, Undergraduate Program Coordinator (firstname.lastname@example.org)

 The Geography BA is awarded upon completion of:

-- a minimum of 180 credits, with a GPA of 2.o or above (final 45 credits must be earned in residence), and a GPA of at least 2.5 in all eligible Geog courses
+- a minimum of 180 credits, with a GPA of 2.o or above (final 45 credits must be earned in residence), and an aggregate departmental GPA of 2.5 across all geography courses

 - completion of all General Education requirements for the College of Arts & Sciences